yasuoki/StrixToolhead/README.md

 # Caution
 This toolhead is still under development and has not yet been tested for stability.
-I am trying to design a better tool head, but something could go wrong and your 3D printer could break.
+I am trying to design a better toolhead, but something could go wrong and your 3D printer could break.

 # Features
 - Short distance from the linear rail to the nozzle.